 Focusing on spiritual growth in our lives is essential.
 Without an intention to become more like our Saviour, we become stagnant and completely blind to our faults.
 We are instructed to work out our salvation, which does not mean that we save ourselves, absolutely not!
 Rather, we are to listen and obey, continually striving to improve and please our Father more.

 The fruit of the Spirit in Galatians gives us a great list of character qualities that should be present in our lives.
 Understanding these character qualities, such as love and peace, and praying for the ability to live them out in our lives, is vital to seeing real spiritual growth.
 We want to prosper and grow spiritually, but there is also another very important reason to focus on spiritual growth in our own life.
 We want to be an appropriate model for our children.
 The best way for them to learn what spirituality looks like is to see it modeled in front of them.
 How will they learn to seek peace first?
 By seeing their mother and father seek peace in the home.
 How will they learn to give a gentle response?
 By seeing their parents give gentle responses.
 We are not without fault, but a combination of intentional modeled behavior and apologies when we fall short, will go a long way towards facilitating their spiritual growth as well.

 You know that I love using a planner.
 They help me keep track of everything that needs keeping track of.
 In recent months, I have discovered that planners are also a great tool for intentional spiritual growth.
-In this video, I’ll show you how I use my planner to help me, and give you some ideas as well.
+You can write verses in the margins, jot down prayer requests and praises, and more.
+Here are some specific tips.